 Cooperalls: Long hockey pants worn by the Flyers and Whalers in the early 1980s.
 Named after their manufacturer, Cooper.
 Banned by the NHL after two seasons.

-Decal: The proper term for an press-on adhesive graphic on a sports helmet.
+Decal: The proper term for a press-on adhesive graphic on a sports helmet.
 Don’t say, “sticker”; say, “decal.”

-Fauxback: A throwback uniform design that inaccurately duplicates the vintage design it’s supposed to be depicting, prompting much consternation among denizens of the uni-verse.
+Fauxback: A throwback uniform design that inaccurately duplicates the vintage design it’s supposed to be depicting, prompting much consternation amongst uni fans.
+Also used to describe a retro-themed uniform that isn’t based on a actual old uniform.
 See also Throwback.

 Fight strap: A fabric strap sewn into the back inner side of a hockey jersey, connecting to the back of the player’s pants.
 This prevents a player from quickly removing his jersey during a fight (which would be a major advantage, since it would give him more freedom of movement and give his opponent nothing to hold onto).
 Fight straps are mandatory on all NHL jerseys.